Progress report 2022

 Nilorn sustainability strategy More Fit for the Future is based on the company’s mission “Adding value to your brand” together with the global Sustainable Development Goals (SDGs) and a materiality analysis done in 2019.
 The strategy is built around three pillars: clients, production and supply chains, and employees.

 We are committed to minimising the way our business could, in any way, slow the transition towards the future envisioned by the 17 SDGs.
-We have identified the following six as goals that our business has the most impact on.
+We have conducted an internal analysis to identify the SDGs to which we can contribute most.
+While all SDGs are key to achieving a more sustainable society, we recognize Nilorn’s contribution to the 2030 Agenda is most significant to the following six goals.

 Towards a sustainable value chain